gganigaj/CMOS-circuit-design/README.md

 ## NgspiceSky130-Day 5-CMOS power supply and device variation robustness evaluation
 ### ***Static behaviour evaluation-CMOS inverter robustness-power supply variation***
 ### 41-L1 Smart SPICE simulation for power supply variations
-The ststic behaviour evaluation of CMOS inverter robustness of power supply scaling
+The static behaviour evaluation of CMOS inverter robustness of power supply scaling
 - Let us consider an inverter which has PMOS and NMOS for spice simulation and kept that Wp=0.9375u and Wn=0.375u.(Vdd=2.5)
 - let as take the same PMOS and NMOS and sweep the supply of voltage from Vdd=2.5 to 1v.
 - In this, what the main target is the CMOS inverter gain should not to be change.
-For that we are doing smart spice simulation.
+For that we are doing smart spice simulation.<br>
 <img width="554" height="288" alt="Screenshot 2026-02-24 162204" src="https://github.com/user-attachments/assets/26774f7a-eafb-489c-baac-6a75b6f78802" /><br>
 <img width="369" height="299" alt="Screenshot 2026-02-24 162426" src="https://github.com/user-attachments/assets/d47b505b-ec0a-46e0-8213-8b66ef01356f" /><br>